A splitting Hamiltonian Monte Carlo method for efficient sampling: Acknowledgements

 \section{Acknowledgements}

-The work of L. Li was partially supported by NSFC Grant No. 11901389, 12031013, the Strategic Priority Research Program of Chinese Academy of Sciences Grant No. XDA25010403, and Shanghai Science and Technology Commission Grant No. 20JC144100.
-The work of L. Liu was partially sponsored by Shanghai Pujiang Program Research Grant No.20PJ1408900, Shanghai Municipal Science and Technology Major Project No.2021SHZDZX0102 and Major Program of National Natural Science Foundation of China No.12090024.
+The authors would like to thank two anonymous referees for valuable comments which helped to improve our paper.
+The work of L. Li was partially supported by the National Key R\&D Program of China No. 2020YFA0712000, NSFC Grant No. 11901389, 12031013, and Shanghai Science and Technology Commission Grant No. 20JC144100, 21JC1403700.
+The work of L. Liu was partially supported by Shanghai Pujiang Program Research Grant No.20PJ1408900, Institute of Modern Analysis -- A Shanghai Frontier Research Center Grant No. ZXWH2071101/002, Shanghai Municipal Science and Technology Major Project No.2021SHZDZX0102, Shanghai Science and Technology Commission Grant No.21ZR1431000 \& 21JC1402900, NSFC Grant No.12101397 \& 12090024.